Skip to main content

 DuckDB definition

-As the database source the DuckDB data source can be marked as read_only or self_defined.
-The read_only means that the data source is read-only and it cannot be modified.
-The self_defined means that the data source is self-defined and the GraphQL schema definition will be generated base on the Table and Views metadata from the DuckDB database.
+As a database source, the DuckDB data source can be marked as read_only or self_defined.
+The read_only flag means that the data source is read-only and cannot be modified.
+The self_defined flag means that the data source is self-defined and the GraphQL schema definition will be generated based on the table and view metadata from the DuckDB database.

-You can also add a number of catalogs to the DuckDB data source.
-All data source catalogs will be merged into one catalog, as well with the self-defined generated definitions.
+You can also add multiple catalogs to the DuckDB data source.
+All data source catalogs will be merged into one catalog, along with the self-defined generated definitions.

 DuckDB as a dataset

-You can also see that the DuckDB databases with same structure can be used as a dataset in Hugr.
-We can set up a number of DuckDB databases as data sources as modules, so that the all queries will have same signatures, and you can change only root module name to switch between different datasets.
+DuckDB databases with the same structure can be used as datasets in Hugr.
+You can set up multiple DuckDB databases as data sources (modules), so that all queries will have the same signatures, and you only need to change the root module name to switch between different datasets.

 DuckDB file views

-You can also use DuckDB to view the data in the files, that are stored in the object storage like S3 or GCS.
-The DuckDB can read the files from the object storage and you can use it as a data source in Hugr.
+You can also use DuckDB to view data in files stored in object storage like S3 or GCS.
+DuckDB can read files directly from object storage, and you can use it as a data source in Hugr.

-You can create views in the DuckDB database and use them as a dataset in hugr or you can define it in the catalog sources use @view directive with sql parameter to define it.
-It the last case you can use in memory DuckDB database to query the files without creating a physical DuckDB database file.
+You can create views in the DuckDB database and use them as a dataset in hugr, or you can define them in the catalog sources using the @view directive with the sql parameter.
+In the latter case, you can use an in-memory DuckDB database to query the files without creating a physical DuckDB database file.

 Limitations